Links for downloading the publicly released 1900-1912 data are below.

 The project was initially conceived in summer 2013, when Yuxue Ren (任玉雪) at Shanghai Jiaotong University showed Cameron Campbell (康文林) and James Lee (李中清) work she was doing with jinshenlu 缙绅录 records of government employees in northeast China.
 Campbell, with assistance from Lee and Ren, then obtained funding from the Hong Kong Research Grants Council for the 2014-2017 period to enter the 2.8 million 缙绅录 records reprinted by Tsinghua as the 清代縉紳錄集成 in order to study the Qing bureaucracy in its entirety.
 Bijia Chen, HKUST PhD student in Social Science, joined the project in 2015 with support from the Hong Kong PhD Funding Scheme.
 In addition to using the data for her dissertation on the careers of Qing officials 1850-1912, Bijia has played a key role in the coordination of the data entry and also has been updating the documentation of the data for public release.
 Lawrence Zhang, joined HKUST fall 2016 as an assistant professor in history and is working with the Lee-Campbell Group to compare data from lists of office purchasers he has collected from libraries in China including Taiwan to their data in the 缙绅录 and elsewhere.

-Data entry has been carried out since 2014 by a team of full-time coders, including Ge Xiaodong, Ji Yang, Ren Yubai, Liu Beiyi, and Zhao Mi.
-Two coders who started with us have retired: Sun Huicheng and Xiao Xing.
+Data entry has been carried out since 2014 by a team of full-time coders, currently including Ge Xiaodong, Ji Yang, Ren Yubai, Liu Beiyi, and Zhao Mi.
+Two other senior coders, Sun Huicheng and Xiao Xing, who were there at the inception of this project retired in early 2017 and 2019 respectively.
 We are very grateful to all of them for their commitment and perseverance.